wp-plugins/custom-team-manager/readme.txt

 3. See Team Members page.
 4. Use Settings page to changes settings and custom CSS
 5. Use `[cmt-content]`your content here`[/cmt-content]` to show some content before or after shortcode `[team-members]` or `[team-members-profile]` - it'll position the content correctly.
+= 6.
+If you use single profile on single page and get `404 Not Found` for single full profile page, you need to flush permalink.
+Just go to Dashboard->Settings->Permalink , then click on Save button.
+You don't need anything to change. =
   = THAT'S ALL !
 ENJOY ! =

 == Installation ==